jacopok/jacopok.github.io/_pages/projects.md

 1. Learning to be a Keeper for [Call of Cthulhu](CoC)
 1. Learning to play bass
 1. Secret project (IG)
+    1. Getting access to the Virgo data at EGO

 ##### Questions